VasuSaini2008/SIT210/Task3.1Trigger/Task3.1Trigger/README.md

 # Task 3.1P - Trigger and Notification

 ## Project
-This project uses an Arduino Nano 33 IoT and BH1750 light sensor to measure the amount of light received by a terrarium.
+In this project i have uses an Arduino Nano 33 IoT and BH1750 light sensor to measure the amount of light received by a terrarium.

 ## Hardware